Doctelligence/doctelligence.github.io/roadmap.md

 ---

-# Phase 4: Mainnet Launch and Scaling (24-36 months)
+# Phase 4: Mainnet Deployment and Scaling (24-36 months)

 ## 🖥️ Mainnet Deployment
 - Launch the DIN mainnet with full functionality on Ethereum.